THE WELLESLEY SYMPHONY MICHAEL H WELLES YOUNG SOLOIST COMPETITION

 In November each year, the Wellesley Symphony Orchestra conducts its Young Soloist Competition.
 The Competition is generously hosted by the Dana Hall School of Music, whose Music Building at 103 Grove Street in Wellesley provides a friendly atmosphere and well- appointed rooms for musicians and their accompanists to warm up and to perform for the judges.
 The audition room has two pianos.

-The 2020 competition will be held on a Saturday in November; the final date will be set before Labor Day 2020.
-Here is a link to the 2019 application.
 There is no application fee.
-Each participant selects a concerto movement suitable to be performed with the WSO at our March Family Concert at MassBay Community College in Wellesley, Massachusetts.
+Each participant selects a concerto movement suitable to be performed with the WSO at our annual Family Concert at MassBay Community College in Wellesley, Massachusetts.
 Auditions should be about 10 minutes long, and each participant is responsible for making arrangements with an accompanist.
 In addition to performing with the orchestra, the winner receives a $500 award.

 As a 16 year old violinist, John Matters demonstrates a great passion for music.
 Born in Beijing, China, John has lived in California and Maryland, and now lives in Milton, Massachusetts, where he attends Milton Academy.
 The violin has captivated John ever since age 4.
 Having previously studied with Mr. Li Fang, John currently studies with Professor Lynn Chang and Dr. Adrian Anantawan.